Breast cancer

 For this reason, it’s vital that women check their breasts regularly for any changes, attend mammographic screenings when invited, and always have any changes examined by a GP.

-Find out more about breast cancer in women, including symptoms, causes, diagnosis, types of breast cancer, treatment, living with breast cancer and prevention.
+The NHS website has information about breast cancer in women including symptoms, causes, diagnosis, types of breast cancer, treatment, living with breast cancer and prevention.

 In rare cases, men can also be diagnosed with breast cancer.
-Find out more about breast cancer in men.
+Find out more about breast cancer in men on the NHS website.